davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 This above example will always result in an `ObjectDisposedException` being thrown.
 Even though the `Log` method defensively checks for null before logging the value, it has a reference to the disposed `DisposableThing`.
 Setting the `AsyncLocal<DisposableThing>` to null does not affect the code inside of `Log`, this is because the execution context is copy on write.
+This means that all future reads `DisposableThing.Current` will be null, but it won't affect any of the previous reads.

 When we set `DisposableThing.Current = null;` we are making a new execution context, not mutating the one that was captured by `Task.Run`.
 To get a better understanding of this run the following code: